Reduction of beta-integrable 2-Segre structures: Introduction

-\begin{remark} In~\cite{MR1898190}, Bryant observed that the space of oriented geodesics~$\Lambda$ of a geodesically simple Finsler structure of positive constant flag curvature (\textsc{cfc}) inherits a K\"ahler structure and a torsion-free~$\H$-struc\-ture satisfying a certain positivity condition.
-On October 13, 2009, Robert Bryant informed the author about his private notes regarding the generality of positive \textsc{cfc} Finsler structures on the~$n$-sphere.
-He shows that a positive \textsc{cfc} Finsler structure on the~$n$-sphere all of whose geodesics are closed and of the same length gives rise to a~$D^2$-bundle~$\rho : X \to \Lambda$ whose total space is a complex manifold.
+\begin{remark} Before this work begun Robert Bryant informed the author about his private notes regarding the generality of positive constant flag curvature (\textsc{cfc}) Finsler structures on the~$n$-sphere.
+He shows that a positive \textsc{cfc} Finsler structure on the~$n$-sphere all of whose geodesics are closed and of the same length gives rise to a~$D^2$-bundle~$\rho : X \to \Lambda$, fibering over the space of oriented geodesics $\Lambda$, whose total space is a complex manifold.
 This bundle is isomorphic to~$\rho_0 : \cip \to G^+_2(\R^{n+2})$ in the case of a rectilinear Finsler structure.
 In addition, the Finsler structure induces a~$\rho$-section having holomorphic image (isomorphic to a quadric in the rectilinear case) and conversely every such section satisfying a certain convexity condition gives rise to a Finsler structure on~$S^n$ sharing the same geodesics.
 Using Kodaira deformation theory this allows Bryant to determine the generality of such Finsler structures sharing the same unparametrised geodesics.
+Although being related, the results in this article were arrived at independently. \end{remark}